materialsproject/pymatgen/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Code is in the [standard Python style](https://www.python.org/dev/peps/pep-0008/).
       Run [pycodestyle](https://pycodestyle.readthedocs.io/en/latest/) and [flake8](http://flake8.pycqa.org/en/latest/)
-      on your local machine.
+      with [black](https://black.readthedocs.io/en/stable/index.html) on your local machine.
 - [ ] Docstrings have been added in the [Google docstring format](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html).
       Run [pydocstyle](http://www.pydocstyle.org/en/2.1.1/index.html) on your code.
 - [ ] Type annotations are **highly** encouraged.
 Run [mypy](http://mypy-lang.org/)
       to type check your code.
 - [ ] Tests have been added for any new functionality or bug fixes.
-- [ ] All existing tests pass.
+- [ ] All linting and tests pass.

 Note that the CI system will run all the above checks.
 But it will be much more efficient if you already fix most errors prior to submitting the PR.
 It is